SYSU-STAR/EPIC/README.md

 You can replace `garage` with other maps.
 We provide three test scenarios: `garage`, `cave` and `factory`.

 Our simulation environment is developed based on the GPU version of MARSIM.
 So if you don't have a GPU, you may need to make some necessary modifications to the simulator.
+## ⚠️ Known Issues

+* After launching the program, if the terminal keeps displaying a `no odom` warning, this is likely due to graphics card compatibility issues.
+Please refer to [this issue](https://github.com/SYSU-STAR/EPIC/issues/6) for solutions.

 ## 🤓 Acknowledgments